Bay Street Bike Lanes

-The City’s Cycling Master Plan (2009) identifies the need for an on-street cycling facility in this corridor to provide an efficient and safe network to encourage cycling.
-Bay Street bike lanes (Aberdeen Ave to Stuart St) will create a convenient connection between the Durand neighbourhood, the downtown core, the Central neighbourhood, the new West Harbour GO Station, Bayfront Park, and the North End neighbourhood.
+In October 2017, a dedicated bike lane was officially opened on Bay Street from Aberdeen Avenue to Strachan Street.
+Bay Street bike lanes created a convenient connection between the Durand neighbourhood, the downtown core, the Central neighbourhood, the new West Harbour GO Station, Bayfront Park, and the North End neighbourhood.

-The Ontario Ministry of Transportation is jointly funding the project, contributing $295,000 through the Ontario Municipal Cycling Infrastructure Program.
-This project is intended to incorporate three key elements:
+The Ontario Ministry of Transportation jointly funded the project, contributing $295,000 through the Ontario Municipal Cycling Infrastructure Program.

 The design of the bike lanes varies along the length of the project:

 Two-way bike lanes - between Aberdeen and Hunter Street

 Protected two-way bike lanes - between Hunter Street and York Boulevard